ManonBoissat/Data-diggers/index.md

 ## Nationality

 The distribution of the different **nationalities** of the speakers that are in the dataset is the following.
 It is grouped by the num of occurrences of the quotation, that is to say we counted a speaker X times if the quotation he·she is involved in appears X times.
 Almost the three quarters are american speakers.
 The main speakers come from America or Europe.
 The main ones correlate with the countries that have been awarded the price of "soft power" influence.
-As it can be seen in [wikipedia webpage](https://en.wikipedia.org/wiki/Soft_power), the last three different winners were: the USA, France and United Kingdom.
+As it can be seen in [wikipedia webpage](https://en.wikipedia.org/wiki/Soft_power), the last three different winners were: the **USA**, **United Kingdom** and **France**.

 {% include_relative base__nationality_counting.html %}

 ## Gender

-Gender equality is sadly far from our dataset.
+**Gender** equality is sadly far from being present our dataset.
 The distribution of the different genders of the speakers is the following.
 For the rest of the analysis, genders other than male and female will be gathered in a "other" category as there are a really few of them.

 {% include_relative base__gender_counting.html %}